-The project-based voucher (PBV) program allows PHAs that already administer a tenant-based voucher program under an annual contributions contract (ACC) with HUD to take up to 20 percent of its voucher program budget authority and attach the funding to specific units rather than using it for tenant-based assistance [24 CFR 983.6].
+The project-based voucher (PBV) program allows PHAs that already administer a tenant-based voucher program under an annual contributions contract (ACC) with HUD to use up to 20 percent of its voucher authorized units for the PBV Program.
+Additionally, 10% more units can be used for units specifically made available to house homeless individuals and families and for Veteran families.
+PBV units committed to former public housing sites are not subject to these unit limitations or the SPHA Policy stated immediately below [42 USC 1437f(o)(13)(B), implemented by Notice PIH 2017-21, Attachment F].

+[24 CFR 983.6].
 PHAs may only operate a PBV program if doing so is consistent with the PHA's Annual Plan, and the goal of deconcentrating poverty and expanding housing and economic opportunities [42 U.S.C.
 1437f(o)(13)].

-The SPHA will operate a project-based voucher program using up to 20 percent of its budget authority for project-based assistance.
+The SPHA will operate a project-based voucher program using up to 20 percent of its tenant-based voucher program under an annual contributions contract.